kathryncodesthings/python-data-projects/README.md

 * Financing and borrowing

 ### Impact
-To communicate the results, I used a clear scatterplot alongside a plain-English explanation of the statistics.
+To communicate the results, I used a clear scatterplot alongside a brief explanation of the statistics.
 This made the lack of a consistent relationship immediately visible to non-technical stakeholders.

 Following the presentation:
-* The Financial Planning team revised their cash-forecasting approach
+* The Financial Planning team revised their cash forecasting approach
 * Surplus was no longer used as a proxy for cash performance

 This project demonstrates my ability to challenge assumptions with data and translate statistical results into practical business decisions.